 The Ricasoli Collection

-The Ricasoli Collection, also among the holdings of the School of Music library, is a private music library of over 400 rare manuscripts and early prints assembled by the Florentine branch of the Ricasoli Zanchini family between 1750 and 1860.
+The Ricasoli Collection is part of a private music library of over 400 manuscripts and early prints, some rare, assembled by the Florentine branch of the Ricasoli Zanchini family between 1750 and 1860.
 It includes both sacred and secular repertory.
-Contact Dr. John Karr for further information.